StorjOld/metacore/README.md

         (like with ssh access).
 If nothing is show after the command's enter, you should press "Enter" to see the container's terminal invitation.

-Container's **bash** is similar but restricted in set of commands, nevertheless required one can be installed manually.
+Container's **bash** is similar, but restricted in set of commands, nevertheless required one can be installed manually.
 So, when you got the access to the container you can execute whatever actions you want to:

     root@60faa95f94bc://root/metacore# pwd